Does Wellbutrin Help with ADHD?

 Finding Support

 You don’t have to go it alone.
 Therapy keeps me steady, and support groups—online or local—remind me I’m not the only one figuring this out.
 Look for Schizoaffective Disorder communities; they’re full of people who get it.
 Sharing a tough day with someone who’s been there can lift a weight you didn’t know you were carrying.
+For seniors, finding support tailored to senior mental health can be particularly helpful.

 Daily Living Strategies for Individuals with Schizoaffective Disorder